 Clean Power Plan’s Repeal Gets Hearing In Coal Country

 A group of about 30 coal miners in work apparel complete with hardhats sat in one of the three hearing rooms to hear their boss, Bob Murray.
 Murray is CEO of the Ohio-based coal company Murray Energy, and a leading opponent of the Clean Power Plan.
-He applauded EPA’s decision to repeal the regulation, which he called the “No power plan” and “a linchpin of Mr Obama and the Democrats’ war on coal.”
+He applauded EPA’s decision to repeal the regulation.

 “God bless President Trump, and you coal miners,” Murray said.
 “I love you, fellas.
 God bless you.”